d-e-s-o/git-hook-copyright/git-hook-copyright/README.md

 Configuration
 -------------

+The ``git`` pre-commit hook can be customized in a couple of ways to make it more suitable for the respective workflow or environment.
-The ``git`` pre-commit hook supports different policies.
-The policy to use is defined using the configuration infrastructure provided by ``git``.
-Hence, configuration can happen on a per-repository basis or globally (similar to the installation).
+Customization is achieved via the configuration infrastructure provided by ``git`` and, hence, can be controlled on a per-repository basis or globally (similar to the installation).

+#### Policies
+The hook script supports different policies that influence the behavior during a commit of files that were found to have non-normalized copyright headers.
 The pre-commit hook reads the ``copyright.policy`` configuration value.
 The expected value is a string that represents the policy to use.
 Currently, two policies are supported: The 'plain' policy (which is the default and used when no configuration value is set) performs normalization and adjusts the copyright years to include the current one.
 The 'pad' policy acts similarly but in addition is able to handle "framed" copyright headers, i.e., ones that are padded with whitespaces (followed by other characters).